jhanssen/halo-mqtt/README.md

 `--mqtt-password`: Login password for the MQTT server (optional).
 `--bluez-interface`: What BlueZ interface to use (optional, defaults to `hci0`).

+## Building
+Running the following commands

+    npm install
+    npm run build

+Should result in a debug and release .js file in a folder named `dist`.

 ## Known issues
 The Bluetooth connection to the lights sometimes times out.
 If this happens on launch when initializing the lights the only current solution is to quit and relaunch.